SAML authentication with Microsoft Entra ID

 Token: A SAML assertion (also known as SAML tokens) that carries sets of claims made by the IdP about the principal (user).
 It contains authentication information, attributes, and authorization decision statements.

-Azure AD: Enterprise cloud IdP that provides SSO and Multi-factor authentication for SAML apps.
+Microsoft Entra ID: Enterprise cloud IdP that provides SSO and Multi-factor authentication for SAML apps.
 It synchronizes, maintains, and manages identity information for users while providing authentication services to relying applications.